m-emre-yalcin/m-emre-yalcin.github.io/README.md

 Here, I met with web technologies.

 Before I enlisted in this beautiful school, I was trying to comprehend javascript and c# for the game development in Unity3D.
 I was hoping here to learn enough programming to build my dream games.
-But I had started to like making web applications as well.
+But later, I started to like making web applications as well.

 I developed more than 20 websites for my classmates' and other class students' vocational homework projects in 3th and 4th grade.
 I earned a fair amount from each fellow :) I developed some of the websites in Adobe Flash (which is a deprecated technology now) but in most projects, I used HTML, CSS, and JS.